tytcc/mi-Druglikeness/README.md

-# Drug-likeness predictor
+# Subdivisional Druglikeness predictor

-This repository contains code used in paper [Subvisional-Druglikeness predictor](http)
+This repository contains code used in paper [Subdivisional-Druglikeness predictor](http)

 ## Requirements